ScreenPyHQ/screenpy/docs/index.rst

 Welcome to ScreenPy's documentation!
 ====================================

+ScreenPy provides a solid,
+SOLID base
-ScreenPy provides a solid, SOLID base for writing maintainable test suites following the Screenplay Pattern, popularized by Antony Marcano.
-It also provides nice logging through |Allure| and support for BDD-style natural language test case writing.
+for writing maintainable test suites following the Screenplay Pattern, popularized by Antony Marcano.
+It also provides nice test logging through |Allure|
+and support
+for BDD-style
+natural language test case writing.

 .. toctree::